 Not only does it take time to get an accurate depression diagnosis, finding the right medication to treat depression can be a complicated, delicate process.
 Someone may have a serious medical problem, such as heart disease or liver or kidney disease, that could make some antidepressants unsafe.
-The antidepressant could be ineffective for you, the dose inadequate, there hasn’t been enough time to see an effect, or side-effects are too bothersome -- leading to a failure of treatment.
+The antidepressant could be ineffective for you or the dose inadequate; there may not have been enough time to see an effect, or the side-effects could be too bothersome -- leading to a failure of treatment.

 As you approach taking antidepressants to treat depression, it is important to keep these points in mind:

 Have your job, your mortgage -- your life -- pushed you into depression?
 The Dalai Lama can help.

 The ancient practices of Tibetan Buddhism -- meditation, mindfulness, empathy, and compassion -- are offering world-weary Americans a better perspective on life and its hardships.

 By feeling compassion for others -- seeing even our enemies in a new light -- we can ease our own stress and anxiety, the Dalai Lama told a crowd of thousands, gathered for his visit to Atlanta in October 2007.
 Through "inner...